jacobproffer/blog/content/travel/japan-blog-12.md

 series:
   - japan
 ---
-It was high on my bucket list to visit Universal Studios Japan.
-Though the weather was colder in the spring, I decided to go anyway.
-I took a train from Namba Station to Nishikujō Station.
-From there, it was a short ride to Universal-City Station.
+On a cold day this past spring, I visited Universal Studios Japan.
+I was initially hesitant to go, due to the high winds.
+But I wanted to stick to my itinerary.
+The rest of my trip was planned, so it was the only day that I could go.
+I arrived at the gates early in the morning, after a train ride from Namba.
+A single, general admission ticket cost me around 6,800 yen.

+I had never been to Universal Studios before, so it was a completely new experience for me to walk through the park.